Hindus are the Pioneers of National Anthems

 Let earth be covered with vegetation

 And let good people never have fear.

 The beauty of these two slokas/hymns is that they are universal and can be used by anyone at any time.
-Another beauty is that it prays for fearless survival of intellectuals of the country.
-Only when intellectuals live fearless, they can suggest novel ideas and execute progressive policies.
+Another beauty is that it prays for the fearless survival of intellectuals of the country.
+Only when intellectuals live fearlessly, they can suggest novel ideas and execute progressive policies.
 We have seen such reforms in India in the past.